makersacademy/acebook-rails-template/README.md

 As a user
 So I can view my posts chronologically
 I want my posts to be sorted newest first

-As a user
-So I can view my posts chronologically
-I want my posts to be sorted newest first
 ```
 **Feature - Wall**
 ```